Historic Sites of Manitoba: Winnipeg Law Courts Building (391 Broadway, Winnipeg)

 The Early Court Houses of Manitoba by R. R. Rostecki, Parks Canada Manuscript Report No. 285, 1977.
 [Copy at Legislative Library of Manitoba, RBC FC3362 Ros]

 Information for this page was provided by The City of Winnipeg’s Planning, Property and Development Department, which acknowledges the contribution of the Government of Manitoba through its Heritage Grants Program.

-We thank Darryl Toews and George Penner for providing additional information used here.
+We thank Darryl Toews, George Penner, and Glen Toews for providing additional information used here.

 This page was prepared by Gordon Goldsborough.